Fraction

 A cake with one quarter (one fourth) removed.
 The remaining three fourths are shown by dotted lines and labeled by the fraction 1/4.

 A fraction (from fractus, "broken") represents a part of a whole or, more generally, any number of equal parts.
 When spoken in everyday English, a fraction describes how many parts of a certain size there are, for example, one-half, eight-fifths, three-quarters.
-A common, vulgar, (Note: Here vulgar means common or popular, not offensive.) or simple fraction (examples: 1/2 and 17/3) consists of an integer numerator, displayed above a line (or before a slash like 1/2), and a non-zero integer denominator, displayed below (or after) that line.
+A simple fraction (examples: 1/2 and 17/3) consists of an integer numerator, displayed above a line (or before a slash like 1/2), and a non-zero integer denominator, displayed below (or after) that line.
 If these integers are positive, then the numerator represents a number of equal parts, and the denominator indicates how many of those parts make up a unit or a whole.
 For example, in the fraction 3/4, the numerator 3 indicates that the fraction represents 3 equal parts, and the denominator 4 indicates that 4 parts make up a whole.
 The picture to the right illustrates 3/4 of a cake.

 Fractions can be used to represent ratios and division.
 Thus the fraction 3/4 can be used to represent the ratio 3:4 (the ratio of the part to the whole), and the division 3 ÷ 4 (three divided by four).

-We can also write negative fractions, which represent the opposite of a positive fraction.
+Negative fractions represent the opposite of a positive fraction.
 For example, if 1/2 represents a half-dollar profit, then −1/2 represents a half-dollar loss.
 Because of the rules of division of signed numbers (which states in part that negative divided by positive is negative), −1/2, −1/2 and 1/−2 all represent the same fraction – negative one-half.
 And because a negative divided by a negative produces a positive, −1/−2 represents positive one-half.

 In mathematics a rational number is a number that can be represented by a fraction of the form a/b, where a and b are integers and b is not zero; the set of all rational numbers is commonly represented by the symbol $\mathbb{Q}$ or Q, which stands for quotient.
 The term fraction and the notation a/b can also be used for mathematical expressions that do not represent a rational number (for example $\textstyle \frac \sqrt 2 2$), or even do not represent any number (for example the rational fraction $\textstyle \frac 1 x$).

+A rational number, expressed as $\frac{p}{q}$ where p and q are coprime integers and is in base ${b}$, has a terminating representation in base ${b}$ if and only if q divides a power of b, or $\frac{p}{q} = \frac{C}{b^n}$,for some ${C}$ and some integer ${n}$ > 0.